btcguide/btcguide.github.io/_pages/known-issues/verify-receive-address.md

 #### Example Attack

-Let's say you have a `2-of-3` multisig (with seeds A, B, and C),and your host computer is infected with malware (we always assume this to be true and it's the reason for using hardware wallets in the first place).
+Let's say you have a `2-of-3` multisig (with seeds A, B, and C), and your host computer is infected with malware (we always assume this to be true and it's the reason for using hardware wallets in the first place).
 Unfortunately for you, one of your hardware wallets is compromised/fake.
 Here is how you could be tricked into using an address you don't actually control to receive funds:
 1. Specter on your host computer (malware) displays a `2-of-3` receiving address, where *none* of your hardware wallets are actually part of the multisig scheme.